Optimization of human development WF-PS-N-ORC

 Learning outcomes

-- The student understands the specificity of the psychology of human development and its optimization,
+-The student understands the specifics of human developmental psychology and its optimization.

-- The student has knowledge of various concepts and theories in the field of human development psychology, is able to identify them and refer to psychological practice
+- The student has knowledge of various concepts and theories in the field of human developmental psychology, knows how to interpret them in individual and social contexts, can identify them, and relate them to psychological practice.

-- The student knows the basic methods of assessing various areas of human development, knows their theoretical and practical specificity
+- The student is familiar with basic methods for assessing different areas of human development and understands their theoretical and practical specifics.

-- The student is able to define harmonious and disharmonious human development
+- The student is able to identify harmonious and non-harmonious human development.

-- The student is able to interpret the results of scientific research
+- The student can interpret the results of scientific research.

 Assessment criteria